calce/packrat/README.md

 packrat
 =======

 A simple `component` packer that automatically update css live when a file in the components folder is modified.
-Packrat was created mainly as a tool for the development process.
+Packrat was created mainly as a tool for the front-end development process.

 ### Fetures